 If you have a specific theme in your restaurant, you can translate that to the menu with colors, background images and fonts.
 Try to keep everything readable.

-Once you have the menu looking TV-ready, you can schedule when it will appear on your TV.
+Once you have the digital menu TV ready, you can schedule when it will appear on your TV.
 Finally, simply upload it to your TV, and you’re ready to go!

 Back of house digital menu boards

-Why would you ever put menu boards in your back of house?
+Why would you ever put TV monitor menu boards in your back of house?
 After all, diners shouldn’t be in employee-only areas.

 Think instead of using your back of house “menu boards” to drive opportunities.
 If you’ve integrated the technology powering your menu boards with your point-of-sale (POS) system, you can display critical KPIs alongside your menu information.

-Program your back of house menu boards to display alerts when you’re low on an ingredient.
+Program your back of house TV menu boards to display alerts when you’re low on an ingredient.
 This is especially helpful for daily specials that are limited by supply.
 If you’ve run out of an ingredient, your back of house menu boards will immediately update, and servers will know not to tell customers about an unavailable special.

-These menu boards can also be used to track sales.
+These TV monitor menu boards can also be used to track sales.
 If your restaurant wants to push a certain promotion, display sale numbers alongside the dish name.
 This will keep your servers informed throughout their shift, allowing them to be even more effective.
 Plus, if you also display the server with the most sales, you can use this to encourage a healthy spirit of competition among your staff.

-Use UPshow to get the most out of your TV menu boards
+Use UPshow to get the most out of your digital menu boards

 If you want to stay relevant in the restaurant industry, consider investing in UPshow’s content management software.

-Your TV menu board helps patrons to feel safe by making the menu hygienic and hands-free, in addition to increasing visibility and therefore sales.
+Your digital menu boards help patrons to feel safe by making the menu hygienic and hands-free, in addition to increasing visibility and therefore sales.